 Nightclubs

-George’s expertise as a nightclub developer and designer has made him a resource for other entrepreneurs around the country.
+George’s expertise as a nightclub developer and designer has made him a resource for other entrepreneurs nationwide.
 In the 1970s, he established and refurbished several clubs throughout the United States.
-During his days running Galaxy 21, George assisted in the redevelopment of the old Penthouse magazine club space on New York’s Upper East side, transforming it into a restaurant that he named Experiment 4.
+During his days running Galaxy 21, George assisted in the redevelopment of the old Penthouse magazine club space on New York’s Upper East Side, transforming it into a restaurant that he named Experiment 4.
 Later, when he relocated to Seattle, George was an initial investor, developer, and designer at several mainstays of the Seattle nightlife scene.
-These projects include the long-successful gay nightclub Neighbours, as well as popular locales from the 1980s such as Skoochie’s, Vortex, and Club Broadway.
-As a development and design consultant for other nightclub owners, George partnered with the Pacific Occidental Partnership, a major Hong Kong real estate firm, to create Phantom Seattle and Phantom San Jose.
+These projects include the long-successful gay nightclub Neighbours, as well as popular locales from the 1980s, such as Skoochie’s, Vortex, and Club Broadway.
+As a development and design consultant for other nightclub owners, George partnered with the Pacific Occidental Partnership, a prominent Hong Kong real estate firm, to create Phantom Seattle and Phantom San Jose.

 Galaxy 21

-After moving to New York City, George took a job as a salesman with a plastics company.
-This eventually led him to a job the radio station WOR, for what began as a sales call to sell the station plastic bags for promotional totes, quickly turned into an interview in the station’s sales department.
+After moving to New York City, George worked as a salesman with a plastics company.
+This eventually led him to a job at the radio station WOR, for what began as a sales call to sell the station plastic bags for promotional totes quickly turned into an interview for the station’s sales department.

 George’s parties soon moved to the Fifth Avenue Hotel in Greenwich Village.
 These popular gatherings mixed the elegance of the hotel’s grand ballroom with disco-inflected designs and modern art.
 The DJ spun Motown hits and even early disco tracks.
 With word spreading fast and over 1,000 people flocking to the hotel each weekend, it wasn’t long before these parties again outgrew their venue.
-George knew he needed to expand, and so in 1974 he organized a group of investors to purchase a larger space.
-The prominent parties were moved to the former Cavanaugh’s restaurant on 23rd Street, four doors down from the famous Chelsea hotel.
-George converted this old space into a new nightclub which he named Galaxy 21.
+George knew he needed to expand, so in 1974, he organized a group of investors to purchase a larger space.
+The prominent parties moved to the former Cavanaugh’s restaurant on 23rd Street, four doors down from the famous Chelsea Hotel.
+George converted this old space into a new nightclub named Galaxy 21.

-In 1976, George was presented with an opportunity to bring the diversity and back to the club.
+In 1976, George was presented with an opportunity to bring diversity back to the club.
 Someone from the Tomorrow Show with Tom Snyder on NBC called Freeman about doing a nationally-televised show from a gay nightclub.
-Television at the time was not openly gay-friendly, so this was an unbelievable opportunity.
+Television was not openly gay-friendly then, so this was an unbelievable opportunity.
 Tom Snyder wanted to discuss gay entrepreneurship and the rising gay market, and he thought it would be ideal to do the show live from Galaxy.
-The only problem with NBC’s offer was that they had to finish filming by 7:30 pm in order to make the 11:00 pm live broadcast.
-George met with the Galaxy staff and came up with a plan to make this happen.
+The only problem with NBC’s offer was that they had to finish filming by 7:30 pm to make the 11:00 pm live broadcast.
+George met with the Galaxy staff and devised a plan to make this happen.
 NBC wanted live dancers, and with his party-planning experience in the disco dance era, George had plenty of connections.
-He also asked his friends from the Harkness Dance Center, Alvin Ailey Dance Theater, and Joffrey Ballet to come dance live at the Galaxy.
+He also asked his friends from the Harkness Dance Center, Alvin Ailey Dance Theater, and Joffrey Ballet to come and dance live at the Galaxy.

 Freeman immediately recognized this publicity opportunity as a way to restore the initial popularity of the nightclub among all New Yorkers.
-With this in mind, he printed 1,000 embossed fliers to promote the live show, and gave out 30-day VIP “fresh face” passes to select guests, with the goal of bringing in new patrons and injecting new energy into the club.
-The show was a tremendous success; not only did the NBC live national broadcast promote Galaxy 21 as a popular nightclub, but within six weeks the exposure caused the club’s demographics to shift back to its original identity.
+With this in mind, he printed 1,000 embossed fliers to promote the live show and gave out 30-day VIP “fresh face” passes to select guests to bring in new patrons and inject new energy into the club.
+The show was a tremendous success; not only did the NBC live national broadcast promote Galaxy 21 as a popular nightclub, but the media coverage shifted the club’s demographics back to its original identity within six weeks of airing.

 Experiment 4

 327 E. 48th Street, New York, New York Experiment 4 was a midtown Manhattan discotheque that opened in 1976.
-At some point in 1976 cash flow at Galaxy 21 was sufficient that George went out looking for other investments.
-He had heard of a struggling club on upper east side near the U.N. building in Manhattan.
+At some point in 1976, the cash flow at Galaxy 21 was sufficient enough that George went out looking for other investments.
+He had heard of a struggling club on Upper East Side near the UN building in Manhattan.
 George learned that the owners needed help because they didn’t have the money to resurrect the failing club.
 George and several friends worked out a deal with the owners, and hired the former manager of Le Jardin to take control of his new club.
-Since it was George’s fourth venue which followed the party-concept club, he decided to name it “Experiment 4”.
-They renovated the space, put a new sound system in using George’s overstock of lighting and sound supplies at Galaxy 21, and used their previous promotion experience to put Experiment 4 on the map.
-The location of the club was structured to drawn in the East side gay crowd, which was much more professional than the Village and the rest of the New York clubbing scene.
+Since it was George’s fourth venue following the party-concept club, he named it “Experiment 4”.
+They renovated the space, put in a new sound system using George’s overstock of lighting and sound supplies at Galaxy 21, and used their previous promotion experience to put Experiment 4 on the map.
+The club’s location was structured to draw in the East Side gay crowd, which was much more professional than the Village and the rest of the New York clubbing scene.
 George has always taken a background role in his club’s daily operations, which worked fine at Galaxy 21.
-However, Experiment 4 was the first time that George had ever entered into a contract on a handshake.
+However, Experiment 4 was the first time George had ever entered into a contract on a handshake.
 Upon reflection, George realized he should have made it his last.
 Over the months, Experiment 4 and Steven communicated less and less with George.
 He received no money from the principal investment, and the partners’ relationship burned out.
 George was able to retrieve some of the sound equipment, but he lost most of his initial investment.
 He learned a valuable lesson: don’t lend money to friends without first getting an agreement in writing.

 Skoochies

 Somewhere around 1982 or 1983, the old Cert dinner theater at 131 Taylor Ave N. had announced that they were closing and they wanted to have their farewell celebration and wanted to rent the monastery.
-George agreed to $800 rental fee, and another $800 for catering.
+George agreed to a $800 rental fee and another $800 for catering.
 Having never been to the Cert to view a performance, George only knew some of the actors and performers through conversations at the monastery.
-Yet he found out that the theater which was an old bowling alley was looking for a new tenant, and Cher and Xanadu were the hottest things in disco roller rinks.
-There was a song at the time, Cherchez La Femme, by Doctor Buzzards Savannah Band, which George thought what an interesting name.
-Drawing inspiration from restaurant entrepreneur Gerry Kingen of Red Robins, his goal became to brand the new roller skating rink as Dr. Buzzards Roller Skating Emporium, imagining a “skating buzzard truck'n on down” as the logo.
-George discussed the idea with a couple of friends and after a number of meetings decided to move forward on building.
+Yet he found out that the theater, located in an old bowling alley, was looking for a new tenant, and Cher and Xanadu were the hottest things in disco roller rinks.
+There was a song at the time, Cherchez La Femme, by Doctor Buzzards Savannah Band, which George thought was a fascinating name.
+Drawing inspiration from restaurant entrepreneur Gerry Kingen of Red Robins, his goal became to brand the new roller skating rink as Dr. Buzzards Roller Skating Emporium, imagining a “skating buzzard truck’n on down” as the logo.
+After several meetings, George discussed the idea with his friends and decided to move forward with construction.

-Halfway into the project while still under construction, one of the partners (who was rather young and a hot head), had one of the workers pour a gallon of paint on my partner’s beetle after an argument.
-George objected, fired the worker, told the partner that if it happened again he would take severe action.
-After another disagreement, George commenced a lawsuit and pulled all the sound and lighting equipment out of Dr. Buzzards, eventually losing his holdings in the business after a 2 year long lawsuit.
-Dr. Buzzards evolved to Skoochies, and went on for a number of years with a checkered history of drive-bys, shootings, drugs, and calls from the community to shut it down, after George’s departure.
+Halfway into the project, while still under construction, one of the partners (who was young and a hot head) had one of the workers pour a gallon of paint on George’s partner’s beetle after an argument.
+George objected, fired the worker, and told the partner he would take severe action if it happened again.
+After another disagreement, George commenced a lawsuit and pulled all the sound and lighting equipment out of Dr. Buzzards, eventually losing his holdings in the business after a 2-year long lawsuit.
+Dr. Buzzards evolved to Skoochies, and went on for a number of years with a checkered history of drive-bys, shootings, drugs, and calls from the community to shut it down after George’s departure.

 The Waterworks, a ULC Retreat